-Services that are covered for you What you must pay when you get these services care for transplants in your community and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-While you are receiving care at the distant location, we will also reimburse transportation costs to and from the hospital or doctor's office for evaluations, transplant services and follow-up care.
-(Transportation in the distant location includes, but is not limited to: vehicle mileage, economy/coach airfare, taxi fares, or rideshare services.)
-Costs for lodging or places to stay such as hotels, motels or short-term housing as a result of travel for a covered organ transplant may also be covered.
-You can be reimbursed for eligible costs up to \$125 per day total.
+Services that are covered for you What you must pay when you get these services day total.
 Transportation services are not subject to the daily limit amount.
 Blood - including storage and administration.
 Coverage begins with the first pint of blood that you need.
-Physician services Outpatient observation cost-Note: To be an inpatient, your provider must write an order sharing is explained in to admit you formally as an inpatient of the hospital.
-Even if Outpatient surgery and other you stay in the hospital overnight, you might still be medical services provided at considered an "outpatient."
-This is called an "outpatient hospital outpatient facilities and observation" stay.
-If you are not sure if you are an inpatient ambulatory surgical centers. or an outpatient, you should ask the hospital staff.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+This is called an "outpatient observation" stay.
+If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
+Outpatient observation cost- sharing is explained in Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.